SharadaShehan/Automated_Attendance_System/README.md

 * Linux OS - Production Environment Setup

+  First, set VPC firewall to allow 0.0.0.0/0 traffic to tcp:1883 with tag 'mqtt'.
+Then add tag 'mqtt' to the VM instance that runs the MQTT broker.

 1) Run below commands to install and run Mosquitto MQTT broker in a VM.
 Replace `username` and `password` with your desired username and password.

     ```